Please select the year for more information.

 - You do not have to enroll in the cafeteria plan each year in order to keep your medical and dental insurance coverage.
 Enrolling in the cafeteria plan is not about “signing up” for your medical and dental insurance.
 Enrolling in the cafeteria plan is about paying insurance premiums and non-covered medical or dental expenses, or dependent care costs on a pre-tax basis.
 Therefore, only employees who anticipate having medical or dental expenses not covered by our insurance, or who elect Missouri State University medical or dental insurance for a family member(s) and want to pay the insurance premiums on a pre-tax basis, or who have dependent care expenses should consider enrolling in the cafeteria plan.

-- We remind you that qualified insurance premiums include the University-sponsored health, dental, and the newly added vision, critical illness, and accident insurance premiums.
+- We remind you that qualified insurance premiums include the University-sponsored health, dental, and vision insurance premiums.

 - To participate in the Flexible spending or dependent care accounts, you must enroll on-line.